 The substantive law of patents in the United States.
 Designed for individuals interested in practicing in the field of intellectual property law.
 Two, three, or four lecture hours a week for one semester.
 LAW 350M.
 Computer Law.

 Various forms of intellectual property protection as they have been applied to computers; emerging issues in the law of computer networks; antitrust issues in the computer industry.
 Three lecture hours a week for one semester.
 Prerequisite: Law 250G, 350G, 450G, 250K, 350K, 450K, 250P, 350P, or 450P.
 LAW 250N, 350N.
 Trademarks.

 Nature of marks, distinctiveness, acquisition of rights in marks, registration, loss of rights, infringement, defenses, remedies, trade dress, federal unfair competition, dilution, licensing, protection of marks outside the United States.
 Two or three lecture hours a week for one semester.
 LAW 250R, 350R.
 Patent Litigation.

 Analysis of the case law and statutes governing patent enforcement, and comparison with the most recent decisions of the US Court of Appeals for the Federal Circuit.
 Includes study of infringement and remedies.
 Two or three lecture hours a week for one semester.
 Prerequisite: Law 250P, 350P, or 450P is recommended but not required.
 LAW 250T, 350T.
 Patent Prosecution Workshop.
 An overview of the rules of practice before the Patent and Trademark Office, and an introduction to the practical considerations in preparing and prosecuting a patent application.
 Two or three lecture hours a week for one semester.
 Offered on the pass/fail basis only.
 Prerequisite: Law 250P, 350P, or 450P, or concurrent enrollment in Law 250R or 350R.
 LAW 251C, 351C, 451C.
 History of American Law.
 History of law in the United States, from the colonial period to the twentieth century.
 Two, three, or four lecture hours a week for one semester.
 LAW 251K, 351K.
 Criminal Procedure: Investigation.
 Rules governing police conduct and the effect of these rules on admission of evidence; search and seizure, lineups, confessions, and similar matters.
 Two or three lecture hours a week for one semester.
 LAW 253L, 353L, 453L.
 Economic Efficiency Analysis.
 Addresses the economically efficient ways to forecast and analyze the economic efficiency of a choice in economies that contain imperfections and inconsistencies.
 Two, three, or four lecture hours a week for one semester.
 LAW 353M.
 Financial Markets and Institutions.
 How financial markets are organized and function.
 Includes debt equity and foreign exchange markets, primary and secondary market operations, and investment banking.
 Three lecture hours a week for one semester.
 LAW 253N, 353N, 453N.
-Law, Business, and Economics Workshop.
+Law and Economics Workshop.
 Speaker-based law and economics empirical workshop.
 Two, three, or four lecture hours a week for one semester.
-Some sections are offered on the pass/fail basis only; these are identified in the Course Schedule.
-Law 253N, 353N, 453N and 279M, 379M (Topic: Law, Business, and Economics Workshop) may not both be counted.
+Only one of the following may be counted: Law 253N, 353N, 453N, 253P, 353P, 453P, 279M, 379M (Topic: Law, Business, and Economics Workshop).
+LAW 253P, 353P, 453P.
+Law and Economics Workshop.
+Speaker-based law and economics empirical workshop.
+Two, three, or four lecture hours a week for one semester.
+Only one of the following may be counted: Law 279M, 379M (Topic: Law, Business, and Economics Workshop); 253N, 353N, 453N; 253P, 353P, 453P.
+Offered on the credit/ no credit basis only.
 LAW 254, 354, 454.
 Corporate Finance.

 Advanced corporation law; topics include enterprise and securities valuation, capitalization, senior securities, distributions to shareholders, voluntary reorganizations, and business combinations.
 Two, three, or four lecture hours a week for one semester.
 Prerequisite: Law 274K, 374K, 474K, or 574K.
 LAW 254C, 354C.
 Tax and Business Strategy.
 The effect of tax on business decisions.
 Knowledge of algebra is required.
 Two or three lecture hours a week for one semester.
 LAW 354D.
 Corporate Governance.